Dehydration and Blood Pressure

 How does dehydration affect blood pressure in athletes?

 Dehydration can have a significant impact on blood pressure in athletes.
 When an athlete becomes dehydrated, their blood volume decreases, which can lead to a decrease in blood pressure.
 This lower blood pressure can make the heart work harder, increasing the risk of cardiovascular disease.
 In addition, dehydration can also cause a decrease in sodium levels in the body, which can further lower blood pressure.
-It is important for athletes to stay properly hydrated before, during, and after exercise in order to maintain proper blood pressure and overall health.
+Athletes need to stay properly hydrated before, during, and after exercise to maintain proper blood pressure and overall health.

 What are the long-term effects of dehydration on blood pressure?